Event Based, Near Eye Gaze Tracking Beyond 10,000Hz: Formulation of the problem for and

 \subsection{Updating and fitting the parabola $\mathcal{P}$}

-The location of points $\vec{p}=(x,y)$ on the parabola representing the eyelash in the image plane satisfy the quadric equation:
+The location of points on the parabola representing the eyelash in the image plane satisfy the quadric equation:

-Here, we assume the parabola can be written as a function $x=\mathrm{fct^\circ}(y)$ in which the $y$ axis is along the columns and the $x$ axis along the rows.
+Here, we assume the parabola can be written with $y$ as a function of $x$.
 This assumption is valid as long as the eye is ``upright", that is, it is not excessively rotated in the image-space.
-The parabola is thus parameterized as $\mathcal{P}=(a',g',d')^\intercal$ and it can be fitted similarly to the ellipses representing the pupils by solving:
+The parabola is thus parameterized as $\mathcal{P}=(a',g',d')$ and it can be fitted similarly to the ellipses representing the pupils by solving:

 In which $\mathcal{D}'$ is the set of points belonging to the parabola, which is analogous to the set $\mathcal{D}$ for the ellipse representing the pupil.
 Again, the solution is simply $\mathcal{P}^* = A'^{-1}\,b'$ with